What Are the Signs You Need to Consult an Orthopedic Surgeon?

 Neck Pain Due to Mobile & Laptop Use

-NECK PAIN DUE TO MOBILE & LAPTOP USE
+DUE TO MOBILE & LAPTOP USE

 Most of us spend hours on our phones and laptops.
 While this keeps us connected and productive, it also brings a growing problem: neck pain.